WUSTL-Biol4220/home/labs/lab_23.md

 In this lab, we will explore several SciPy packages that are useful for analyzing biological datasets: `scipy.constants`, `scipy.stats`, `scipy.optimize`, `scipy.integrate`, `scipy.cluster`, and `scipy.spatial.

-You will need to install the SciPy library on your virtual machine, which may be done with the command `pip install scipy`.
+The virtual machines already have the SciPy library installed.

 ### `scipy.constants`